 2. Choose "supporting courses," including 15+ credits of meaningfully-related courses, including 9 upper-level courses that support your interests.

 - You can list supporting courses under your degree information as "Supporting courses include: (course titles here)."
 Be sure you can talk in detail about what you learned in job interviews!

 - Practical experience is much more important to your career than your major, per se.
 Take any and all opportunities to participate in related campus clubs, accumulate volunteer experience and complete internships.

-- Most students are better served by adding internships than by adding a second major, since completing a second major often limits the time needed for experience and taking supporting courses.
+- Most students are better served by adding internships and experience than by adding a second major, since completing a second major often limits the time needed for experience and taking supporting courses.